deriv-com/deriv-app/packages/cfd/README.md

 ## How To Work With This Project

 To run and work on this workspace you need to use `npm run serve cfd` command along with `npm run serve core`.
-It will watch `cfd` so after you made a change in this package, it will automatically rebuild `cfd` and recompile `core`.
+Webpack will watch changes in `cfd` so that if you made any changes in this package, it will automatically rebuild `cfd` and recompile `core`.

 ## Folder Structure